sandialabs/ConfigParserEnhanced/doc/source/index.rst

-The ConfigParserEnhanced (CPE) package provides extended handling of ``.ini`` files beyond what `ConfigParser <https://docs.python.org/3/library/configparser.html>`_ provides by adding an active syntax to options within sections.
+The ConfigParserEnhanced (CPE) package provides extended handling of ``.ini`` files beyond what `ConfigParser <https://docs.python.org/3/library/configparser.html>`_ provides by adding an active syntax to embed operations with options.

 A _standard_ ``.ini`` file is generally formatted like this: